TavisHix/react-pokedex/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 React Pokdex is a single page react application developed to provide insight on the Video Game series, Pokémon.
 This site serves as a database of Pokemon acquiring the data from https://pokeapi.co/.
+This porject was used to furhter my knowledge on react components, routing with React, local state management, react hooks and retrieving data from an API.
 <p align="right">(<a href="#top">back to top</a>)</p>